Wintellect/MSLearn/Introduction to Data Handling with Python/includes/5-numpy-arrays.md

 print(nums)
 ```

+A common way to create a NumPy array is to initialize one with a Python list.
+In this code example, a Python list of numbers is passed to the `array` function and a NumPy array is returned.

 1. Add a new cell, add the following code, and run the cell.

 ```python
 print(nums[2:4])
 ```

+NumPy arrays support the same extended slicing syntax which Python sequences support.

 1. Add a new cell, add the following code, and run the cell.